sewenew/redis-plus-plus/README.md

 #### Exception

 If any of `Transaction`'s method throws an exception other than `WatchError`, the `Transaction` object enters an invalid state.
-And you CANNOT use it any more, but only destroy the object.
+You CANNOT use it any more, but only destroy the object and create a new one.

 #### Thread Safety